grilo/nativeapps/README.md

-# Distributer Android and iOS internally
+# Distribute Android and iOS apps internally

 ## What